Can “they” put a lien on me?

 He thought that the lien on the house would vanish once the home wasn’t in his name any longer.

 And that sort of follows from the idea that the lien is “on” the person.

 But that’s not how liens work.

 Liens are creatures of law: whether you think about them as barnacles, leaches, or ticks, the idea is the same.

-They attach to assets and follow the asset wherever it goes.
+They attach to assets and and once attached, follow the asset wherever it goes.

 Liens on property